Our verdict

 Disclaimer: We do 4 measurements and exclude any outliers.
 The video above displays just one measurement.

 Having said that, it's crucial to take into account that the median calculation includes incredibly stiff carbon-plated trail shoes.
-Therefore, it was not surprising at all when we excluded those shoes from the comparison and discovered that the Trail Scout 2, once again, falls on the firmer side of the spectrum.
+Therefore, it was not surprising at all when we excluded those shoes from the comparison and discovered that the Trail Scout 2, once again, falls on the stiffer side of the spectrum.

 Painless and stable steps